Droei/Droei-RuneLite-Plugins/README.md

-# Example
+# Entity Masker
-An example greeter plugin
+A plugin made to mask out entities that can potentially disturb players